s-nagaev/stubborn/README.md

 **Stubborn** is a free and open-source web application providing a virtual API stub service for testing and development purposes.

 API stub methods might be handy in mocking the third-party API services.
-So, the main idea is to provide a minimal implementation of an interface that allows the developer or tester to set up an API method that returns hardcoded (and partly generated) data tightly coupled to the test suite.
-Also, it must be easy to share the stub with teammates and (or) use it permanently with the staging instance of the main application.
+So, the main idea is to provide an interface that allows the developer or tester to set up an API method that returns hardcoded or templated data tightly coupled to the test suite.

-**The building blocks are:**
-- Python 3.9+
-- Django 3.2+
-- Django REST Framework 3+
-- PostgreSQL

 ## Features
 - Customizable mocking web resources.
-- JSON, XML, Plain Text response body formats support.
 - Customizable response timeout support.
+- Full "Service-In-The-Middle" functionality allows proxy requests to third-party resources, fully capturing all interactions between the application under test and the third-party service (including the ability to selectively mock endpoints).
+- Calling the webhook of the integrated application at any moment of its interaction with the Stubborn.
+- JSON, XML, and Plain Text response body formats support.
-- Logging containing exhaustive request & response data.
+- Exhaustive events log containing requests & response data with GUI.

 ## Prerequisite
 Stubborn is shipped as a [Docker image](https://hub.docker.com/r/pysergio/stubborn).